 This post may contain affiliate links.
-I may earn a small amount from the company mentioned in this post.
-For more info check my full disclosure statement.
+If you purchase something through the link, I may receive a commission at no extra charge to you.
+For more info, check my full Disclosure statement.

 Here is a simple, easy and inexpensive craft.
 My friend Cindy loves to craft and loves to donate.
 To keep costs down, she looks carefully at every item before it hits the trash.
 Can it be transformed and used in another way?
 Her resourcefulness came up with this fun project: Crocheted Toss Rings!
 I loved them and wanted to share them with you.

-**To make a set of 6-8, use all the same sized lids: oatmeal, yogurt, coffee can, etc. OR for special challenge games you could use various sizes.
+**To make a set of 6-8, use all the same-sized lids: oatmeal, yogurt, coffee can, etc. OR for special challenge games, you could use various sizes.
 Start tossing the larger ones first and progress in skill to the smaller ones.

-For an inexpensive set of crochet hooks, check these out at Amazon:
+For an inexpensive set of crochet hooks, check these out at Amazon.